bnznamco/keras_model_and_slides_notabugconf/README.md

 # NotABugConf - Image recognition with keras and tensorflow

-Here the code of my talk "Image recognition with keras and tensorflow" at [Not a Bug Conf](https://notabugconf.it/)
+Here the code and the slides of my talk "Image recognition with keras and tensorflow" at [Not a Bug Conf](https://notabugconf.it/)

 ## System requirements